Table of Contents

 Here are the main factors involved in the industrial pump selection process:

-Pump Environment
+Pump Operating Environment

 • Will the pump be submerged?